Cora Campbell

-Cora Campbell (born May 28, 1974 in Montreal, Quebec) is a Canadian water polo player.
+Cora Campbell (born May 28, 1974) is a Canadian water polo player.
 She is a graduate of the University of Calgary.
 She was part of the 5th place women's water polo team at the 2000 Summer Olympics and was part of the bronze medal winning women's water polo team at the 2001 world championships in Fukuoka, Japan.
 She was a member of the 7th place Canadian women's water polo team at the 2004 Summer Olympics.
 She graduated from Riverdale High School.
 Her coach Pat Oaten is also a coach at the Dollard-des-Ormeaux Civic Center.